 - The Nursing Department faculty members, as part of FSCC faculty, are represented by the Fort Scott Community College Association of Professional Employees (FSCAPE).
 All full-time professional employees are members of FSCAPE, regardless of their membership in Kansas National Education Association (KNEA).
 The FSCC Faculty and the FSCC Staff Handbooks apply to the staff and faculty of the Nursing Department. - The Nursing Department meetings include nursing instructors, the director, the administrative assistant, and student representatives. - The nursing faculty acts as a body of the whole.
 Due to its small size, the department has limited resources to maintain standing committees.
-There are two committees recognized that report to the regular, departmental meetings: - Level Committee: This committee is made up of nursing faculty.
-The committee is chaired by the Level Coordinator.
-The committee reviews curriculum, scheduling, student concerns, program change recommendations, student performance, program compliance, and other concerns that may arise.
-The Level Committee then presents its findings and recommendations at the departmental meeting for consideration and approval. - Faculty Selection Committee: This committee is made up of at least two nursing faculty.
+There are two committees recognized that report to the regular, departmental meetings: - Faculty Selection Committee: This committee is made up of at least two nursing faculty.
 The committee is chaired by the Level Coordinator.
 The committee reviews application files for completeness and to ensure applicants meet entrance requirements.

-Origination - 020110; Revised - 051311; 052015; 052518
+Origination - 020110; Revised - 051311; 052015; 052518, 073124